-If these options do not work for you, you might need to explore the more costly option of private transportation.
+If the above options are not available or do not work for your aging loved one, you might need to explore the costlier option of private transportation.
 The most basic form of private transportation is a taxi service.
-This option is most appropriate if you require occasional travel and a minimal amount of extra assistance, but cannot access public transportation.
-It’s also a good option if you live in a rural area without extensive public transportation, need to travel late at night or during rush hours, or if you simply do not feel secure when traveling.
-The cost of a single ride in a taxi varies greatly depending on the location and the distance traveled, but it's safe to assume that the minimum one-way fare will be $5.00 and could be as high as $20.00 to $40.00, including tips and tolls.
+This option is most appropriate for seniors who require occasional travel and a minimal amount of extra assistance but cannot access public transportation.
+It’s also a good option for those who live in rural areas without extensive public transportation and those who need to travel late at night or during rush hours.

 Planning for Senior Transportation Needs

-- How long has the company providing the transportation been in business and is it well established in the community?
+- How long has the company been in business and is it well established in the community?

 - Does the company have adequate insurance coverage?

-- Does the company have a sufficient number of vehicles?
-Are the vehicles clean and comfortable, inspected frequently and kept in good condition?
+- Are the vehicles clean and comfortable, inspected frequently, and kept in good condition?

 - Does the company have a reputation for reliability and courtesy?

-- Does the company employ an adequate number of well-trained drivers and, where appropriate, others to assist passengers?
+- Does the company employ an adequate number of well-trained drivers and, where appropriate, other staff to assist passengers?

 - Do the drivers have defensive driving training, Red Cross certified CPR training and passenger assistance training?